ZeekHuge/zeekhuge.github.io/content/post/ptp_blinky.md

 ##### <u>The linker file : PRU_gpioToggle/AM335x_PRU.cmd</u>{#cmd}
 1. PRUs are pretty simple processing cores, but the PRUSS system is highly integrated and provides the PRU a rich set of peripherals.
 All these peripherals inside the PRUSS are at different address locations and they need to be configured by the linux kernel at the time of firmware loading onto the PRUs.
-The [AM335x_PRU.cmd file](https://github.com/ZeekHuge/BeagleScope/blob/port_to_4.4.12-ti-r31%2B/examples/firmware_exmples/pru_blinky/PRU_gpioToggle/AM335x_PRU.cmd) provides a mapping to the compiler, from different sections of code, to different memory locations inside the PRUSS.
+The [AM335x_PRU.cmd file](https://github.com/ZeekHuge/BeagleScope/blob/port_to_4.4.12-ti-r31%2B/examples/firmware_exmples/pru_blinky/PRU_gpioToggle/AM335x_PRU.cmd) provides a mapping to the linker, from different sections of code, to different memory locations inside the PRUSS.

 * There are 2 sections inside the AM335x_PRU.cmd file :
 	+ The 'MEMORY' section